Headshots with Glasses: How to Avoid Glare and Get a Clean Shot

 Only if you regularly go without them.
 If everyone who knows you has only seen you in glasses, taking them off for a headshot creates a disconnect.
 The person in the photo won't match the person in the meeting.

-The exception: if you wear contacts sometimes and your headshot context (company website, LinkedIn) includes situations where you'd be without glasses, it's fine either way.
+The exception: if you wear contacts sometimes and your headshot context, company website or LinkedIn, includes situations where you'd be without glasses, it's fine either way.

 AI Headshots and Glasses